-\begin{lemma} At the end of Algorithm \ref{alg:basicupdate}, with high probability, for every $(s, t) \in \ver ^ 2$, $A_{s, t}$ is the length of the shortest $s$-$t$ path. \end{lemma} \begin{proof} By Lemma \ref{lemma:induction}, with high probability, for every $(s, t) \in \ver ^ 2$, $\pi_o[s, t, i_h]$ is not longer than the $H$-hop shortest $s$-$t$ path.
-It is easy to see from our procedure that $\pi_o[s, t, i_h]$ is a valid $s$-$t$ path in $G$, and therefore is not shorter than the shortest $s$-$t$ path.
-From Lemma \ref{lemma:long}, on Line \ref{line:geta}, $A_{s, t}$ is not shorter than the shortest $s$-$t$ path, and if the shortest $s$-$t$ path has a hop more than $H$, $A_{s, t}$ is the length of the shortest $s$-$t$ path with high probability.
-Due to Line \ref{line:combine}, at the end of the algorithm, with high probability, for every $(s, t) \in \ver ^ 2$, $A_{s, t}$ is the length of the shortest $s$-$t$ path. \end{proof}
+\begin{lemma} At the end of \cref{alg:basicupdate}, with high probability, for every $(s, t) \in \ver ^ 2$, $A_{s, t}$ is the length of the shortest $s$-$t$ path in $G$. \end{lemma} \begin{proof} By \cref{lemma:induction}, with high probability, for every $(s, t) \in \ver ^ 2$, $\pi_o[s, t, i_h]$ is not longer than the $H$-hop shortest $s$-$t$ path.
+It is easy to see from our procedure that $\pi_o[s, t, i_h]$ is a valid $s$-$t$ path, and therefore is not shorter than the shortest $s$-$t$ path.
+From \cref{lemma:long}, on line \ref{line:geta}, $A_{s, t}$ is not shorter than the shortest $s$-$t$ path, and if the shortest $s$-$t$ path has a hop more than $H$, $A_{s, t}$ is the length of the shortest $s$-$t$ path with high probability.
+Due to line \ref{line:combine}, at the end of the algorithm, with high probability, for every $(s, t) \in \ver ^ 2$, $A_{s, t}$ is the length of the shortest $s$-$t$ path. \end{proof}

-\subsection{An Efficient Data Structure With An Oracle}
+\section{An Efficient Data Structure With An Oracle}

 We will now introduce a data structure that achieves our desired running time with the help of an oracle that we will later dispose of.
 An $h$-hop shortest $s$-$t$ path is called \emph{$h$-hop-dominant} if it's also $2h$-hop shortest.
 A path $p$ is \emph{strongly-hop-dominant} if it's $4\abs{p}$-hop shortest.
-We will later prove that strongly-hop-dominant paths can be computed efficiently using the following lemma: \begin{restatable}{lemma}{computedominant} For a graph $G$ of $n$ vertices and $m$ edges and a starting vertex $s$ and a hop limit $H$, there is an algorithm $\textsc{SSSHDP}(G, H, s)$ that can, in $\tilde O(n + m)$ time and space, compute a set of paths from $s$ in $G$ that contains all strongly-hop-dominant paths starting from vertex $s$ with a hop at most $H$. \end{restatable}
+We will later prove the following lemma in \cref{sec:ssahdp} which states that strongly-hop-dominant paths can be computed efficiently: \begin{restatable}{lemma}{computedominant} For a graph $G$ of $n$ vertices and $m$ edges and a starting vertex $s$ and a hop limit $H$, there is an algorithm $\textsc{SSAHDP}(G, H, s)$ that can, in $\tilde O(n + m)$ time and space, compute a set of paths from $s$ in $G$ that contains all strongly-hop-dominant paths starting from vertex $s$ with a hop at most $H$. \end{restatable}